Apocrypthon/clvi.cc/docs/godot-client.md

 ## GET /player/state

-Fetches the player profile, current inventory, and cooldowns.
+Fetches the player's aggregate action totals.
 Use this after login, after collect/recycle calls, or when resuming a session.

 ```gdscript
 var headers := [